n3oltd/support/docs/01-engage/02-accounts/04-account-profile/09-history/index.md

 ## Created By

-This section shows the **name** of the user i.e. the one who originally made the account.
+This section shows the **name** of the user.

 ## Last Modified By

-This information box indicates the **last current change** made by another account owner (user) on a particular account.
+This information box indicates the **last current change** made by another account on a particular account.
 For example donor B made a change in donor A's account.

 ## Total Changes Made

-This section depicts the **total number of changes** made by various account owners on a particular account.
+This section depicts the **total number of changes** made by other accounts on a particular account.

 ## List of All Modifications Made

-This section shows a list of all the changes made by different account owners on a certain account.
-The list includes three headings:
+This section shows a list of all the changes made by different accounts on a certain account including:

 1. **Modified By:** The name of the user who made the change.
 2. **Date:** The date when the change was made.